Aero Commander 680E VH-CAY

 VH-CAY cost A$129,000 and was registered new to DCA on 15 February 1960.
 The aircraft arrived at Mascot on 1 March 1960 following delivery across Pacific by a commercial ferry company.
 It was formally accepted by DCA on 3 April and spent at least part of its DCA service as the Western Australian Region's aircraft based in Perth.

-The photo shows VH-CAY at Mildura, Vic, on 30 September 1962 in a white with dark blue trim colour scheme with the DCA logo on forward fuselage and fin.
+The photo above shows VH-CAY at Mildura, Vic, on 30 September 1962 in a white with dark blue trim colour scheme with the DCA logo on forward fuselage and fin.
 A prop can also be seen fitted under the rear fuselage to prevent the aircraft accidentally sitting on its tail.
+The colour photo below was probably also taken in the mid-1960s, at an unknown location.

 Click here to see a photo of the aircraft being loaded with Storepedoes for SAR work.